cyber-brian/ioc_hunter/README.md

-# PCAP IOC Hunter
-A modular, Python-based network forensics tool that extracts IOCs from PCAPs, enriches them with threat intel (VirusTotal, AbuseIPDB, OTX), and maps activity to MITRE ATT&amp;CK.
-Designed for SOC analysts, threat hunters, and cybersecurity engineers.

 # PCAP Threat Hunter

 This is a work-in-progress project.
 It's designed for analysts and engineers who want fast, clean insight from packet data without needing to spin up an entire SIEM or cluster of tools.